dstackai/dstack/docs/docs/index.md

   - name: hello
     provider: bash
     commands:
       - echo "Hello, world!"
+    resources:
+      gpu:
+        name: V100
+        count: 1
 ```

 </div>

 !!! info "NOTE:"
-    The YAML file allows you to configure hardware resources and output artifacts, set up the Python environment,
+    The YAML file support multiple providers and allows you to configure hardware resources and output artifacts, set up the
-    expose ports, and many more.
+    Python environment, expose ports, configure cache, and many more.

 [//]: # (TODO: Currently, it's limited to YAML)

-Now, you can launch the workflow at any time using the `dstack run` command:
+Now, you can run the pipeline using the `dstack run` command:

 <div class="termy">